Adi-gyt/vsdRiscvSoc/Task 2/README.md

-This folder contains all files and outputs related to Task 1 of the **India RISC-V Chip Tapeout** project.
-# ✅ Task 1: Compile “Hello, RISC-V”
+# ✅ Task 2: Compile “Hello, RISC-V”
 ## 📝 Task Description
 The objective of this task was to write a minimal C program that prints `"Hello, RISC-V"` and cross-compile it using the **RISC-V GCC toolchain** targeting the `rv32imc` architecture.
 The goal was to produce a valid RISC-V ELF executable and verify the architecture and format.
 ### 📄 Create a Minimal C Program